Changing Landscape with NLCD: Viewer and Dashboard Help

 Tables

-• Show selection (b): Click this button to show just the features that have been selected.
+2. Show selection.
+If features are selected, as evident by Selection: text along the bottom then click this button to show just the features that have been selected.

-• Show/hide columns (e): Click this button to remove or add columns to the table view.
+5. Show/hide columns.
+Removes or adds columns to the table view.

-• Actions (f): Click this button to use the following tools, which can be applied to the entire dataset or just the selected features:
+6. Actions: Opens the Actions menu with the following which can be applied to the entire dataset or just the selected features.

-• Set filter: Filter the data based on table attributes.
+• Set filter: Filter the records based on table attributes.

-• Zoom to: Change the map view to the extent of the data in the table.
+• Zoom to: Change the map view to the extent of the records in the table.

 • Pan to: Change the screen display so that features on the map are centered on the screen.
 Does not change the zoom level.